BartoszLipinskiSzyb/assemblerv2_0/README.md

 $ /give @p minecraft:command_block
 ```

-Place the command block anywhere in the world, and paste into it command that assemblerv2_0.py script created.
+Place the command block anywhere in the world so that 3x3 block cube above the block is air, and paste into it command that assemblerv2_0.py script created.
 Then power the command block with any redstone signal

 ## Assembly syntax